acworkma/acs-lab/README.md

 Important: never commit `.env` or secrets to source control.
 Add `.env` to `.gitignore`.

-Azure AD app registration and Graph permissions (executed during the session)
+EntraID app registration and Graph permissions (executed during the session)

-1. Create an app registration at `Azure Active Directory > App registrations > New registration`.
+1. Create an app registration at `EntraID > App registrations > New registration`.
 2. Note the **Application (client) ID** and **Directory (tenant) ID** — copy into `.env`.
 3. Under **Certificates & secrets** create a **Client secret** and copy the *value* into `.env` (only shown once).
 4. Under **API permissions** add Microsoft Graph permissions: